Travel Channel International

 Travel Channel International (stylized as Trvl Channel in Asia and Australia since 2021) is a commercial television channel owned by Warner Bros.
 Discovery and broadcasting travel-themed programmes in the EMEA regions and Asia Pacific, spanning 21 on-air languages.

 The channel was formally operated by Travel Channel International Limited (TCI) and, despite the name, it had no relation with the American television channel of the same name.
 TCI was acquired by Scripps Networks Interactive, owners of the American channel, in May 2012.
 In March 2018, Discovery, Inc. acquired Scripps Networks Interactive.
-Beginning in October 2018, the International service has again diverged from the American network in its programming as the latter network was relaunched as a destination for paranormal and supernatural programming.
+Beginning in October 2018, the International service has again diverged from the American network in its programming as the latter network was relaunched as a destination for paranormal programming.

 History

 Travel Channel was launched by Landmark Communications in Europe in February 1994.
+In the UK it was seen as a cable-exclusive channel due to it not being carried on the Astra satellite.
 In 2004, it was sold to the station's chief executive Richard Wolfe and placed under the wings of Travel Channel International Limited (TCI).

 A second, sister channel, Travel Channel 2, launched on Sky Digital in the UK and Ireland on 11 February 2008, but closed on 2 March 2009 when the EPG slot was sold to TCM UK.
 Travel Channel International began to offer their high definition channel, Travel Channel HD, throughout Europe on 15 November 2010 and consequently Asia.

 TCI was acquired by Scripps Networks Interactive in May 2012.
 On 25 March 2013, Travel Channel received refreshed branding, with an overhaul of its scheduling and programming.

 On 2 April 2013, the channel was launched on Freesat, a free-to-air satellite television platform in the United Kingdom.

 On 31 October 2015, Travel Channel was replaced by Discovery Turbo in New Zealand.

 In March 2018, Discovery, Inc. acquired Scripps Networks Interactive.

 On 16 January 2019, Travel Channel was removed from Freesat and Freeview in favour of sister channel DMAX in the United Kingdom.

 Travel Channel closed in the Netherlands and Flanders on 31 January 2019.
 Content from former Scripps television channels this channel (Travel Channel), Fine Living and Food Network has been integrated into the programming of Discovery, TLC and Investigation Discovery in the Benelux.

 Travel Channel was removed from the Sky EPG on 30 June 2020.
-It continued to be available on Virgin Media until its closure in the UK on 27 August 2020.
+It continued to be available on Virgin Media and the Astra 28.2e satellite in the UK and Ireland until 27 August 2020.
+The channel is still available on some IPTV providers in Ireland and the UK.

 On 1 September 2021, Travel Channel in Asia Pacific markets has received a newly refreshed logo stylized as Trvl Channel.

+On 9 March 2022 Travel Channel has ceased broadcasting on Russia with Eurosport, TLC (during a HGTV block), DTX, Discovery Science, Investigation Discovery, Discovery Channel, Animal Planet, Cartoon Network and Boomerang.